cjloveqhy/auto-deploy/README.md

 # auto-deploy
-A tool dedicated to build, upload, and deploy
+A tool dedicated to build, upload and deploy